tradingeconomics/tradingeconomics/R/README.md

 ## Installation

 You can get R from official website: https://cran.r-project.org/

-Then you need to install the tradingeconomics package.
-At this moment our package available to download from GitHub repository.

-How to install a package that’s sitting on GitHub?

 **Step 1.**   Install the devtools package.
 You can do this from CRAN.
 Invoke R and then type
 ```r